Azure/iotedge/test/doc/one-time-setup.md

 See [Symmetric key attestation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-auto-provision-symmetric-keys?view=iotedge-2020-11&tabs=windows) for further details.

 ###### Create enrollment group for X.509 certificate based enrollment
 In your DPS instance, create another enrollment group for X.509 certificate based enrollment.
-For this enrollment group, set the attestation type to be certificate and upload the root CA certificate that you had created earlier, set the IoTEdge Device setting to true, and link the group to your IotHub with the access policy of `iotHubOwner`.
+For this enrollment group, set the attestation type to be certificate and upload the root CA certificate that you had created earlier, set the IoTEdge Device setting to true, and link the group to your Iot Hub with the access policy of `iotHubOwner`.

 ~~~sh
 # Upload the root ca cert and set it to be verified